Skip to content

 Signature Order

-The Cape Malay Seafood Curry brings local spice to a rich seafood medley.
+Order the Cape Malay Seafood Curry: local spice in a rich seafood mix.
 The Fruit de Mer platter is a chef's favourite.
-Line fish prepared with Cape flavours (kingklip with fynbos herbs) is a reliable choice; the kudu fillet and beef stroganoff are well-regarded for meat eaters.
-Close with the 12A Signature cheesecake or the baked rice pudding.
+Line fish in Cape flavours (kingklip with fynbos herbs) is a safe pick.
+Meat eaters should try the kudu fillet or the beef stroganoff.
+Finish with the 12A Signature cheesecake or the baked rice pudding.

 Superb location, friendly staff, and out-of-this-world food.
 You don't go somewhere like this to rush, but to savour the views and the meal.
 Guest review